2:38 PM

 Elevation: 8,000 ft. - 10,000 ft.

 The first part of the trail contains a series of switchbacks through sagebrush and scrub oak.
-About 1 mile along the trail, you will cross a driveway then continue on to Red Mountain.
-The trail finally joins with the Hunter Creek Trail in the Hunter Creek Valley.
-As there are many spurs that can lead to one getting lost, a topographical map is recommended.
+About 1 mile along the trail, you will cross a driveway and continue on to Red Mountain.
+The trail eventually merges with the Hunter Creek Trail in the Hunter Creek Valley.
+Since there are many spurs that can lead to one getting lost, a topographical map is recommended.
 Miles one way: 6.3.

 Ute Trail (DIFFICULT)

 The trail starts close to town on Ute Avenue.
 The sign for the trail is approximately 0.4 miles up Ute Avenue on the right if you are headed east.
-It is steady uphill with switchbacks, 0.9 miles and 1,000 vertical feet to a rock outcropping.
+It's a steady uphill with switchbacks, 0.9 miles and 1,000 vertical feet to a rock outcropping.
 The view of Aspen from the rock outcropping is spectacular.
-A mile long aerobic workout.
+This is a mile long aerobic workout.

 Red Butte Trail (DIFFICULT)